-- 2.1 Continue to preserve Lake County's natural heritage by maintaining and enhancing the ecological integrity of the County's lands and waters that provide ecological services to the residents of Lake County. - 2.2 Prioritize and begin implementation on action steps identified in the GIMS. - 2.3 Focus on aquatic systems by continuing collaboration and reprioritizing existing staff resources to enhance the quality of our rivers, streams and lakes.
+- 2.1 Continue to preserve Lake County's natural heritage by maintaining and enhancing the ecological integrity of the county's lands and waterways that provide ecological services to the residents of Lake County. - 2.2 Continue pPrioritizatione and begin implementation on action steps identified in the GIMS.
+Focusing on evaluating carbon sequestration and ecosystem services, increasing the urban canopy and recovering priority species. - 2.3 Focus on aquatic systems by continuing collaboration and reprioritizing existing staff resources to enhance the quality of our rivers, streams and lakes.